 I sometimes believe that writing is like those natural phenomena described as sensitive to initial conditions.
-If a meteorologist starts with one set of conditions and feeds them into a predictive model, they conclude with a weather forecast for the coming days.
-If that same meteorologist begins with a set of conditions somewhere along the path of that prediction and feeds that data into the same computer program, an entirely different forecast may result.
-This factor makes, long range forecasting nearly impossible.
+If a meteorologist starts with one data set and feeds it into a predictive model, they conclude with a weather forecast for the coming days.
+Suppose that the same meteorologist begins with conditions that appear along the path of that prediction and feeds that data into the same computer program.
+In that case, an entirely different forecast may result.
+This factor makes long-range forecasting nearly impossible.

 Try this experience as a writer.
-Pick an important sentence from one of your own essays, poems, or short stories and use it as the starting point of a new piece.
+Pick a sentence from one of your essays, poems, or short stories and use it as the starting point for a new piece.
 Where does it end up?
-Is it the same story, or an entirely new creation?
+Is it the same story or an entirely new creation?
 Of course, some readers may respond that they already knew that writing is a chaotic process, even if not in this scientific sense.

 In natural systems, this phenomenon is called the “butterfly effect.”
 Meteorologist Edward Lorenz discovered this effect while working with predictive models.
-His brief biography in Britanica.com includes an animated video which gives a rapid fire, but more complete description of the phenomenon.
+His brief biography in the Encyclopedia Britanica.com includes an animated video that gives a rapid-fire but more complete description of the phenomenon.